Kappa Pi: Activities

+Traditions differ greatly from chapter to chapter, and many go unwritten.
+Many chapters adopt their own philanthropy in the areas of art therapy, art education, community arts programs and projects, and art education advocacy. chapters also assign to each incoming member a big brother/sister to assist in the process of becoming a member of the chapter.

+Governance

 Collegiate chapters

 The Executive Council has the power to grant charters to new chapters and to withdraw any charter at its discretion.
 A two-thirds vote is required to grant a charter, and a unanimous vote is required for a withdrawal of a charter.
-Each chapter is chartered under the name of the institution where it is located, and will also be designated by Greek letters which will be bestowed in accordance with its date of founding in regular sequence, as ALPHA, BETA, GAMMA; and when doubling of letters shall be required, ALPHA ALPHA, ALPHA BETA, etc., are used.
+Each chapter is chartered under the name of the institution where it is located, and will also be designated by Greek letters which will be bestowed by its date of founding in regular sequence, as Alpha, Beta, and Gamma; and when doubling of letters shall be required, Alpha Alpha, Alpha Beta, etc., are used.

-Chapter By-Laws
+Chapter by-laws

 The international office does require that by-laws be written by individual chapters.
 Each chapter is unique and could conceivably need different governing laws as determined by the international bylaws.
-Each chapter should identify its own methods for selecting members.
-Some chapters alter the academic requirements to a higher standard than the international level, or may adjust membership status to suit their needs.
+Each chapter should identify its methods for selecting members.
+Some chapters alter the academic requirements to a higher standard than the international level or may adjust membership status to suit their needs.
 At no point can the bylaws be less than the standards determined by the international office.
 Because of this, the vast majority of chapters operate under the blanket bylaws of the fraternity.
 This ensures that they are performing up to our level, and also offers a structure to use as guidelines.
 If significant changes are made to the by-laws provided by the fraternity, it is necessary to send a copy to the international office for executive approval.

-Many chapters use by-laws to expand their chapters' executive officers, and to expand their rituals and traditions.
-The by-laws of the Eta Iota chapter at South Carolina State University in Orangeburg, SC state an official day to observe Founders' Day and the chapter's Charter Day.
-It also spelled out a level of membership, Probationary, where members learn the history of Kappa Pi before becoming Active Members. chapter by-laws may also include insignia and symbols not adopted at the International level to include (but not limited to) hand signs, chapter logos, chapter hymns and chants.